autowarefoundation/autoware-spell-check-dict/README.md

 To update them, run the following command and send a pull-request to this repository.

+Note: `autoclean-cspell-dict.yaml` workflow has update feature to keep the dictionaries up-to-date automatically.

 ```shell
 # Update specific packages (RECOMMENDED)
 npm update @tier4/cspell-dicts